 Junior Bible introduces students to the main ideas in each of the ten major sections of systematic theology and teaches them how to formulate and defend the Christian position.
 First semester covers the doctrines of Scripture, God, Angels and Demons, Man and Sin.
 Second semester covers the doctrines of Christ, the Holy Spirit, Salvation, the Church and End Times.
 Enrichment books are included.
-The course also includes a review of Hermeneutical principles which seek to aid the interpreter in their theological convictions within the Seminole views in theology.
+The course also includes a review of Hermeneutical principles which seek to aid the interpreter in their theological convictions concerning major views in theology.

 BIB112 APOLOGETICS 1 YEAR 1 CREDIT

 PREREQUISITE: BIB111 SYSTEMATI C THEOLOGY

 OPTIONAL DUAL ENROLLMENT 3 COLLEG E CREDITS

-Senior Bible immerses students in the main characteristics of the Christian Worldview.
-First semester provides students with the ability to think through and defend the Christian Worldview from the two main approaches to apologetics against today's most prominent challenges made by Atheists.
-Then, students are given a tactical understanding for defending the Christian faith.
-The second semester explores hot topics like Truth, Ethics, the Problem of Evil, Abortion, Homosexuality, Islam, Mormonism, the Occult, etc. The goal of this course is to give students God's wisdom in how to defend their Christian convictions in our current cultural context, which is something seniors especially need as they are on the cusp of making the most important decisions of their lives.
+Senior Bible immerse es students in the mair n characteristics of the e Christian Worldview.

+ides students with the

+from the two main appr

+es made by Atheist

+efending the Christian

+Ethics, the Problem

+Mormonism, the Occult, etc. The goal of this course is to give students God's wisdom

+in how to defend their Christian convictions in our current cultural context, which is

+something seniors especially need as they are on the cusp of making the mos g the most

+important decisions of of their lives.
-BIB501 CHRISTIAN FAITH AND BIBLE 1 YEAR 1 CREDIT SURVEY PREREQUISITE: NEW STUDENT TO GCS IN GRADE 10, 11, OR 12

-This course is designed for students new to GCS to build a solid foundation for subsequent courses taken in the Bible curriculum.
-Students will discuss the key tenets of the Christian faith and practice spiritual disciplines (e.g., prayer).
-This course introduces students to the academic study of the Bible to help them understand and make sense of the Bible and a biblical worldview.
+BIB501 CHRISTIAN FAITH AND BIBLE 1 YEAR 1 CREDIT SURVEY PREREQUISITE: NEW STUDE NT TO GC S IN GR ADE 10, 1 11, OR 12 This course is design gned for stude nts new t o GCS t to build a a solid fou Indation for subsequent courses taken in the Bib le curricul um.
+Stuc lents will o discuss the e key tenets of the Christian fait h and practice spiritual disciplin es (e.g., prayer).
+This course introduces students to the academic c study of the Bible e to help them unde erstand and make sense of the Bible and a biblical worldview.
 Through an introductory survey of the Bible from Genesis to Revelation, the fundamental concepts addressed include the structure of the Bible, the story of the Bible and our place in it, the Speaker of the Bible and His thoughts toward us, the arc of the salvation story, and a biblical worldview.
-Students are trained in the importance of biblical interpretation and in how to apply biblical truths to their lives.
+Students are trained l in the importa nce of bib lical inte rpretation and in h ow to apply biblical truths to their lives. -

-BIB504 CHURCH HISTORY (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: PREREQUISITE: BIB110 NEW TESTAMENT SURVEY
+BIB504 CHURCH HISTORY (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: BIB110 NEW TESTAMENT SURVEY

 This course provides an overview of the history of the Christian church from its inception to its modern state and status in the plan of God.
-This survey of ecclesiastical history will focus on the development of critical Christian doctrines and influential servant-leaders who made lasting impacts on the body of Christ, both positively and negatively.
+This survey of ecclesiastical history will focus on the development of critical Christian doctrines and influential servantleaders who made lasting impacts on the body of Christ, both positively and negatively.
 Consideration will be given to topics such as the development of theological orthodoxy and heresy, early Christian worship, trinitarian controversies, significant martyrs, key patristic writers, the decline of Rome and the rise of the papacy, the Medieval church, the Renaissance, the Pre-reformers and the Reformers, and the development of modern European and American denominationalism.